-commissioned a study on EU consumer perceptions and behaviour on digital platforms for communication5 and published a report on the interplay between the EECC and the EC's proposal for a DMA concerning NI-ICS6.
-BEREC has also worked on the definition of guidelines concerning the minimum criteria for a reference offer7.
-While this work on reference offers was more specifically related to the traditional electronic communications market, BEREC's expertise on the topic can contribute to determining whether the technical details and the general terms and conditions published in the gatekeeper's reference offer ensures compliance with the DMA obligation.8
+commissioned a study on EU consumer perceptions and behaviour on digital platforms for communication and published a report on the interplay between the EECC and the EC's proposal for a DMA concerning NI-ICS.
+BEREC has already worked on the definition of guidelines concerning the minimum criteria for a reference offer and National Regulatory Authorities (NRAs) have significant experience in supervision and monitoring of the correct definition and the regular updating of reference offers of traditional electronic communication services.
+BEREC's expertise on the topic can contribute to determining whether the technical details and the general terms and conditions published in the gatekeeper's reference offer ensure compliance with the DMA obligation.